code-jugglers/brain-games-rust/README.md

 Ex.
 (Bot is O)

 Given this game, the bot is just as likely to take index 1 or 7 as index 0.
 The end result is the same but the bot "plays with" it's oponent.
 Could be improved by boosting winning moves or even clearing out other options if a winning move is available.
+A potential downside of vastly upping winning moves is that the oponent bot would see variations less often and therefore be open to being tripped up by suboptimal moves.

 | | | |
 |-|-|-|